 Identifying Existing Repayment Options

-For borrowers with student loans, it could be a good idea to focus on the aspects of their educational debt that they can control.
 One place federal borrowers can start is to determine if they qualify for existing federal student loan repayment programs — including income-driven repayment, deferment, and public service student loan forgiveness.

 When weighing whether to pursue student loan refinancing, some borrowers find it useful to research the rates and terms offered by lenders, including any fees or penalties.